vefunder/protocol-research-review/articles/Monerium/monerium.md

 * [The over-collateralization percentage shall be 3% instead of 2%](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A52020PC0593#:~:text=The%20percentage%20referred%20to%20in%20Article%C2%A031(1)%2C%20point%20(b)%2C%20shall%20be%20set%20at%203%25%20of%20the%20average%20amount%20of%20the%20reserve%20assets%20for%20issuers%20of%20significant%20asset%2Dreferenced%20tokens.)
 * [A plan should be in place to be able to orderly wind down the company's activities.](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A52020PC0593#:~:text=Chapter%206-,Orderly%20wind%2Ddown,-Article%2042%0AOrderly)

+Since Monerium operates as a regulated entity it is obliged to comply with law enforcement agencies and regulators.
+This means that, just like in other centralized stablecoins, Monerium can blacklist any address from transferring.
+In that regard, we asked specifically what would happen if a hacker deposited or swapped into a Monerium pool - Would the pool contract be blacklisted?
+And should LPs worry about clawbacks?
+The answer was **no** since it's technically and practically impossible to carry out proper clawbacks DeFi as there is no possibility to revise transactions without breaking the entire stablecoin system.

 ### Review / Smart Contracts

 While we were able to determine that Monerium has an EMI license and thus has to comply with strict safeguarding requirements we still have to emphasize the importance of trust assumptions that apply in this case.
 Currently, there are no publicly available proof-of-reserves attestations, audits or similar documents.
 Moreover, there were no smart contract audits being provided for Monerium's EURe contracts.
 However, we decided to analyze the contracts ourselves, specifically looking for centralization vectors and elevated rights.